-Attention: Under no circumstances should you move a VDisk.
+Attention: Under no circumstances should you move a VDisk to an offline I/O group.
 You must ensure the I/O group is online before moving the VDisks to avoid any data loss scenarios.

 You can set a limit on the amount of I/O transactions that will be accepted for this virtual disk.
 It is set in terms of I/Os per second or MBps.
 By default, no I/O governing rate is set when a virtual disk is created.